Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Proof of Theorem 4.1

-This part presents the proof of Theorem 4.1.
-Specifically, we derive the convergence rate in terms of $n$ (i.e., the size of normal training sample $T$) of the excess risk.
 We begin our analysis with a standard error decomposition (Supplement \ref{subsec:decomposition}) to decompose the excess generalization error $\varepsilon(\Hat{f}_{T, T^\prime,\phi}) - \varepsilon(f_c)$ into two estimation error terms and one approximation error term.
 After that, we estimate each of these error terms respectively (Supplement \ref{subsec:approx} and \ref{subsec:estimation}).
 Finally, we combine the error estimates and find the ideal parameters (Supplement \ref{subsec:combine}).